nealmcb/cosmic_neighborhoods/README.md

 cosmic --init-population PATH_TO_GHSL.tif
 ```

+## Understanding Your Patch

+Your cosmic neighborhood is defined by a HEALPix (Hierarchical Equal Area isoLatitude Pixelization) tile.
+This system divides the sky into equal-area pixels in a way that's particularly useful for astronomy:

+- Each pixel has the same area (important for fair distribution)
+- Pixels are arranged in a hierarchical pattern (like a nested tree)
+- Higher resolution means smaller pixels:
+  - Resolution 0: 12 pixels total (~3438 deg² each)
+  - Resolution 4: 3072 pixels (~13.4 deg² each)
+  - Resolution 7: 196,608 pixels (~0.21 deg² each, default)
+  - Resolution 8: 786,432 pixels (~0.05 deg² each)

+The HEALPix index (e.g., "pixel 119819") uniquely identifies your patch.
+We use the "nested" ordering scheme because it preserves relationships between pixels at different resolutions - a lower-resolution pixel contains all the higher-resolution pixels that would subdivide it.

 ## Accuracy Notes

 This is version 1, focused on getting people connected with their patch of sky.
 The calculations are intentionally simplified: